Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the heater fan and the F64 fusible electrode using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the electrical circuit between the heater blower motor and the F64 fuse electrode using the wiring diagrams.
+CHECK the correct operation of the system

 • Is the measured resistance less than 2 ohms?